washingtonstateuniversity/WSU-Web-Certificate-Scripts/README.md

 ### Revert nginx configuration after a failed deployment:

 When `wsucert deploy` is used, a backup of the server's nginx configuration is made in `nginx-config-back-YYYYMMDD-HHMM.tar`.
-Use `ls` to find the name of this file and then `wsucert revert nginx-config-back-YYYYMMDD-HHMM.tar` to revert to the previous nginx configuration.
+Use `ls ~/` to find the name of this file and then `wsucert revert nginx-config-back-YYYYMMDD-HHMM.tar` to revert to the previous nginx configuration.

 This command will test the reverted configuration of nginx before reloading it into production.